wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 * Changing any other HTML elements or adding your own.

 !!! info "Custom blocking page variants"
-    Instead of modifying the sample page provided by Wallarm, you can create custom page from scratch.
+    Instead of modifying the sample page provided by Wallarm, you can create a custom page from scratch.

 ### General procedure

 If you modify the sample page itself, your modifications may be lost on Wallarm components update.
-Therefore it is recommended to copy sample page, give it new name and only then modify.
+Therefore, it is recommended to copy the sample page, give it a new name, and only then modify.
 Act depending on your installation type as described in the sections below.

 **<a name="copy"></a>Sample page for copying**